 It measures 21x13x7 inches (55x34x18cm) and is airline cabin bag approved.
 It has numerous compartments for laptop, toiletry bag etc. Although it is water resistant, it also includes a rain cover.
 It has dual zippers which can be padlocked together to keep your belongings safe.

 It can be carried 4 ways.
-On your back using both straps, over one shoulder, or by one of the two handles located on a long and short side.
+On your back using both straps, over one shoulder, or by one of the two handles located on the long and short side.

 Thanks to Dave for his recommendation of the Inateck 40 liter travel backpack, which is available on Amazon (of course).